 Belly of the Whale

 Being inside the belly of the whale is the hero’s first signal that the journey is perilous.
-It’s also the point in which the hero realizes that the adventure he’s set out on will require a personal transformation to be successful.
-He or she can no longer be the same ordinary person from the familiar, ordinary world.
+It’s also the point at which the hero realizes that the adventure he’s set out on will require a personal transformation to be successful.
+They can no longer be the same ordinary person from the familiar, ordinary world.
 While in the belly of the whale, the hero must fight his first fight.
-There might be a setback that fires the hero up or even a small victory that increases his or her confidence.
+There might be a setback that fires the hero up or even a small victory that increases their confidence.

 The road of trials